Modelling Micro-Doppler Signature of Drone Propellers in Distributed ISAC: Comparison Between Simulation and Measurement

 \subsection{Advantages and Disadvantages}

 Many other methods can be used for modeling drone propellers, such as Finite Element Method (FEM), ray tracing, primitive-based modeling from finite discrete scatter points, and classic primitive continuous modeling.
 Compared to other methods, the most important advantages of the proposed method are its simplicity, low computational cost, and ability to represent the HRR case, while taking the waveform into account.
-Its main disadvantage is that it doesn't take into account some electromagnetic phenomena, such as diffraction and multipath, which can introduce inaccuracies.
+Among the disadvantages, it does not take into account some electromagnetic phenomena, such as diffraction and multipath, and it also cannot reproduce more complex phenomena such as frequency components due to vibration.
 However, its simplicity makes it suitable for applications where a large amount of simulated data with various parameters is required.